viamrobotics/docs/docs/components/motor/_index.md

 # SME: Rand, Jessamy
 ---

-Electric motors are the most common form of actuator in robotics.
+Electric motors are the most common form of [actuator](https://en.wikipedia.org/wiki/Actuator) in robotics.
-Viam natively supports the following models of motor:
+The Viam *motor* component type natively supports the following models of motor:

 Model | Supported hardware
 ---------- | ------------------